Fortisque/cs172-notes/lecture-12/index.md

 Notice that this decides the halting problem, since we know that $$s_{M,x}$$ must have a proof of some kind.
 Also, note that this must terminate, since a proof of infinite length makes no sense.

-*Thanks to TongKe Xue for pointing out mistake.*
+*Thanks to TongKe Xue for pointing out mistake and Anonymous for pointing out typesetting error.*